Counseling Degrees and Programs in Maryland

 Traditional Undergraduate Programs

-Coppin State University (CSU) is a historically black institution located in Baltimore.
+Coppin State University (CSU) is a historically-black institution located in Baltimore.
 The university offers a 120-credit Bachelor of Science (BS) with a major or minor in Rehabilitative Services.
-The major is comprised of 49 credits of core coursework and includes an internship in a rehabilitation facility, while the minor is comprised of 21 credits of coursework.
+The major is comprised of 49 credits of core coursework as well as an internship in a rehabilitation facility, while the minor consists of 21 credits of coursework.
 The program teaches students about disabilities, mental health illnesses, and addictions as well as related counseling assessment and intervention techniques.
-CSU also offers a 39-credit Master of Science (MS) in Alcohol and Substance Abuse Counseling and a CACREP-accredited Master of Education (M.Ed.) in Rehabilitation Counseling.
-The M.Ed. in Rehabilitation Counseling is comprised of at least 49 credits and takes two and a half years to complete.
-Students can complete this degree with a specialization in Alcoholism Counseling and Addiction Services or Rehabilitation Research Training or complete 21 additional credits to meet state coursework requirements for licensure as a Licensed Clinical Professional Counselor (LCPC).
+CSU also offers a 39-credit Master of Science (MS) in Addiction Counseling, a CACREP-accredited Master of Education (M.Ed.) in Rehabilitation Counseling, and an MS in Clinical Mental Health Counseling Rehabilitation Program (CMHCRP).
+The M.Ed. in Rehabilitation Counseling is 49 credits and takes full-time students two and a half years to complete, while the CMHCRP is 60 credit hours.
+Students can choose a specialization in Alcoholism Counseling and Addiction Services; Human Resource Management,;or Rehabilitation Research Training, or they can complete 21 additional credits to meet state coursework requirements for licensure as Licensed Clinical Professional Counselors (LCPCs).

 For students interested in rehabilitation counseling careers, the University of Maryland Eastern Shore offers both undergraduate and graduate degree options.
-The Bachelor of Science (BS) in Rehabilitation Services is a four-year undergraduate degree that includes 300 hours of supervised work experience in a rehabilitation, mental health, or addiction services setting.
+The Bachelor of Science (BS) in Rehabilitation Services is a four-year undergraduate degree that includes 300 clock hours of supervised work experience in a rehabilitation, mental health, or addiction services setting.
 The degree is designed to prepare students for entry-level rehabilitation counseling careers or further study.
-At the graduate level, students can complete a CACREP-accredited Master of Science (MS) in Rehabilitation Counseling comprised of 48 credits that takes two years of full-time study.
-The curriculum includes coursework in interviewing, psychological assessment, and social aspects of disability.
+At the graduate level, students can complete a CACREP-accredited Master of Science (MS) in Rehabilitation Counseling, which is comprised of 60 credits and takes two and a half years of full-time study to complete.
+The curriculum includes coursework in counseling techniques, psychological assessment, and medical aspects of disability.
 Up to 15 new students are admitted each fall term.
 Other degree options include a Master of Education (M.Ed.) in Counseling with Clinical Mental Health Counseling and School Counseling tracks.

 Traditional Graduate Programs

 The main campus of the University of Maryland (UMD) in College Park offers a Master of Education (M.Ed.) in School Counseling.
 The M.Ed. in School Counseling meets Maryland requirements to become a school counselor and prepares graduates to work with students from grades K-12.
-The 52-credit curriculum focuses on social justice and equity issues as well as urban counseling settings.
+The 60-credit curriculum focuses on social justice and equity issues as well as urban counseling settings.
 Students complete 100 hours of practicum and 600 hours of supervised internship in Baltimore or nearby schools.
-Additionally, a Master of Science (MS) in Couple and Family Therapy is also available.
-Students in the MS program complete 48-51 credits in coursework with an optional thesis and can complete the degree in as little as two years.
+Additionally, a Master of Science (MS) in Couple and Family Therapy (CFT) is also available.
+Students in the MS program complete 48-51 credits in coursework, depending on whether a thesis is pursued, and can complete the degree in as little as two years.
 The degree meets the coursework requirements for Licensed Clinical Marriage and Family Therapists (LCMFTs) in Maryland.